On the Robustness of Average Losses for Partial-Label Learning: Theoretical Results

-First we investigate the Ambiguous Noise Process.
-We simplify the process by assuming a uniform sampling probability or a uniform flipping probability in the generation of candidate labels.
-It degenerates the domination relations to $\bar{\gamma}_{y_i}<1-\gamma_{y}, \forall i\neq y$, which becomes identical to the condition that symmetric losses are robust to asymmetric label noise (Theorem 3 in \cite{ghosh2017robust}).
-Further supposing that the label noise rate is symmetric, we have $\gamma_y=\gamma<\frac{k-1}{k}$.
-This is the same as the noise-tolerant condition under symmetric noise \cite{ghosh2017robust}.
-In this case, the constraint $\R^*=0$ is removed and $\R(f_{\rm PL}^*)-\R^*$ is bounded.
-These facts demonstrate that, as long as the candidate labels are generated uniformly, the robustness condition to PLs is \emph{exclusively determined} by the label noise rate.
+First we investigate the Confusing process.
+We simplify the process by assuming the uniform cases in the generation of candidate labels.
+This simplification degenerates the domination relations to $\bar{\gamma}^y_i<1-\gamma^y,\ \forall i\neq y$.
+We were a little surprised to find that it becomes identical to the condition for asymmetric-noise-tolerance (Theorem 3 in \cite{ghosh2017robust}).
+Further supposing that the true labels are corrupted uniformly, we have $\gamma<(k-1)/k$.
+This is the same as the noise-tolerant condition under uniform noise (Theorem 1 in \cite{ghosh2017robust}).
+Moreover, the constraint $\R^*=0$ is removed and $\R(\tilde{f}^*)-\R^*$ is bounded in this case.
+These facts demonstrate that, as long as the candidate labels are generated uniformly, the robustness condition to noisy PLs is \emph{exclusively determined} by the label noise rate.

-Next we probe into the Noisy Ambiguity Process through similar simplifications.
-When the candidate labels are generated in a uniform manner, the domination relations are reduced to $\gamma_{s}<\frac{1}{k}, \forall s$.
-If the set flipping rate is also uniform, the set flipping rate is just the PL noise rate and the constraint is further simplified to $\gamma_{s}=\gamma_{\rm PL}<\frac{1}{2}, \forall s$.
-We again show that the robustness conditions are independent of the ambiguity when the candidate labels are generated uniformly.
-Such theoretical findings provide guidance to the design of losses of ABS.
-It is noteworthy that it is non-trivial to extend our findings to IBS by a similar proof technique, hence we leave the theoretical treatment for IBS open.
+Next we probe into the Destructing process through similar renderings.
+When the candidate labels are generated in a uniform manner, the domination relations are reduced to $\gamma_{s}<1/k,\ \forall s$.
+If the probability of every candidate-label set being destructed is also uniform, the set flipping rate is also the unreliability rate, namely $\gamma_{s}=\gamma,\ \forall s$.
+Then this process is essentially the same as the Uniform global process.
+We again show that in the case of a uniform generation process for candidate labels, the PL-robustness condition is only related to the extent to which the candidate-label set is unreliable.